 This post may contain affiliate links.
 Please read our disclosure policy.

-• Versatile: Great for breakfast, a snack, or as a side dish.
+• Versatile: Great for breakfast, snacks, or as a side.

 Ingredients